-This data is augmented by the sensed winds at the IM aircraft's current position.
-The FIM equipment will make use of all wind information provided to build trajectories.
-Figure 1 shows the RAP model wind forecast at an altitude of 15000 ft in the simulation airspace for two different wind condition.
-The RAP model wind forecast data was obtained from the National Climate Data Center (NCDC).
+This data was augmented by the sensed winds at the IM aircraft's current position.
+It was assumed that the FIM equipment will make use of all wind information provided to build trajectories.
+Figure 2.1 shows the RAP model wind forecast at an altitude of 15000 ft above mean sea level (MSL) in the Phoenix simulation airspace (left panel) and at 20000 ft above MSL for the Denver simulation airspace (right panel) for two different wind conditions.
+The RAP model wind data were obtained from the National Climate Data Center (NCDC).

-Figure 1: RAP model forecast for Phoenix area at an altitude of 15000 ft for two different days.
+Figure 2.1: RAP model forecast for KPHX area at an altitude of 15000 ft above MSL (left panel) and RAP truth data for KDEN area at an altitude of 20000 ft above MSL (right panel).
 The arrows indicate the wind direction only.
 The magnitude of wind speed is given by the color map.

-The discrete set of options consisting of the number of data points, the altitudes and the spatial location of those points along with the subset of five selected wind forecast subset options are described below:
+The discrete set of options consisting of the number of data points, the altitudes and the spatial location of those points along with the five selected wind forecast subset options are described below:

-1. Spatial Location
+Spatial Location

-In all cases, forecast winds at the location and altitude of the achieve-by point are included.
+Three different strategies were used to select the spatial location.
+In all cases, forecast winds at the location and altitude of the achieve-by point were included.

-- 1. Single column at the airport based at the airport location, the winds at different altitudes are selected and provided to both the IM and the target aircraft. - 2.
-Single column at mid-point on route at approximately the mid-point of the arrival route, for example, 60 nmi flight distance from the runway, the winds at different altitudes are selected and provided.
+- 1. A single column at the airport based at the airport location, the winds at different altitudes were selected and provided to both the IM and the target aircraft. - A single column at the mid-point on the route at approximately the mid-point of the arrival route, for example, 60 nmi flight distance from the runway, the winds at different altitudes were selected and provided.
 If the IM and target aircraft are on different arrival routes, their wind forecast data will differ. - 3.
-Along path selection based on the expected or published vertical profile of each aircraft, a predetermined set of altitudes is selected and provided.
+Along path selection based on the expected or published vertical profile of each aircraft, a predetermined set of altitudes was selected and provided.
+The wind forecast was sampled at the locations where the aircraft were expected to be at each of the predetermined altitudes.
 If the IM and the target aircraft are on different arrival routes, their wind forecast data will differ.

 It is assumed in the FIM Safety, Performance and Interoperability Requirements (SPR) (RTCA, 2011) that wind data will be provided at the expected achieve-by point crossing altitude.
-For the arrival operations modeled in this study, it is assumed that winds at the end of the runway and at the final approach fix (FAF is used as the achieve-by point), are close enough that no change is needed in option 1 to meet this assumption.
-Both option 1 and option 3 will be constrained to include a lowest altitude of 3000 ft (cross altitude at the achieve-by point).
-For option 2, one of the altitude points will be set to 3000 ft at the achieve-by point.
+For the arrival operations modeled in this study, it was assumed that winds at the end of the runway and at the final approach fix (FAF is used as the achieve-by point), were close enough that no change was needed in option 1 to meet this assumption.
+Both option 1 and option 3 were constrained to include a lowest cross altitude at the achieve-by point.
+For option 2, one of the altitude points was set to the altitude at the achieve-by point.

-2. Altitude Selection
+Altitude Selection

-A. A predetermined set - A fixed set of altitudes are used and remain the same for all wind conditions.

-B. Optimized set - The Visvalingam-Whyatt algorithm (Visvalingam and Whyatt 1993) was used to optimally select the altitudes so that the interpolated data based on the limited number of points best matched the actual vertical profile of the headwind component.
-For the Visvalingam-Whyatt algorithm each point of the polyline describing the full wind forecast as a function of altitude is assigned an effective area.
-The effective area is the area of the triangle formed by the point and its two neighbors.
-The point with the smallest effective area is deleted from the list.
-The method is repeated until the polyline is reduced to the required number of points.
+- A. A predetermined set A fixed set of altitudes were used and remained the same for all wind conditions. - B. Optimized set The Visvalingam-Whyatt algorithm (Visvalingam and Whyatt 1993, see Appendix A) was used to optimally select the altitudes so that the interpolated data based on the limited number of points best matched the actual vertical profile of the headwind component.

-3. Number of Data Points
+Number of Data Points